 If you believe you’re not entirely reaching your potential at the moment, consider consulting a coach about the current situation in your job, personal life, or academic career.
 You might find the best partner in a good coach who can show you the big picture and how to navigate it properly.

-Our coaching management app is specially designed by professional e-coaches, and will everything you need to onboard new clients, design customized activities, and build accountability for even more engaging coaching journeys and maximum goal achievement.
+Our coaching management app is specially designed by professional e-coaches, and contains everything you need to onboard new clients, design customized activities, and build accountability for even more engaging coaching journeys and maximum goal achievement.

 - ^ Flaherty, J. (2010).
 Coaching: Evoking Excellence in Others.
 3rd Edition.
 NY: Routledge.